The First Nicaean Council

 ....
 So the Nicaean council heard, tested, and rejected the Arian heresies, and took the first step toward recognizing the Doctrine of the Trinity instead.
 In fact they recognized that the Father and the Son were one, of the same substance and co-eternal, yet two distinct personages; they also took the first steps toward recognizing the Holy Spirit within the Godhead, though further research would follow on this point as the same claims about the Holy Spirit were fairly considered.
 This final step would be heard and fully accepted at the Council of Constantinople in 381 A.D., and afterward the Arian controversy virtually disappeared.
 So again, let’s review our doctrinal statement:

 ....
+God is One in respect to essence; three in respect to personal distinctions, and three in regard to roles in the creative and redemptive process.....
 This has been sort of a background lesson, of history and doctrine, of what went into the Doctrine of the Trinity.
 In our next sections we’ll take a look at the Trinitarian concept itself and try to show the concept – three persons, yet only one God – in an understandable sort of way.

 0 Comments: